 Simply put, building salary bands and advertising them “is going to positively impact your workforce and attract the right people and retain the right people,” said Amy Laiker, head of boutique staffing agency Tiger Recruitment’s New York office.

 Benefits of Using Salary Bands

-“It can create situations where employees feel like the organization is favoring some over others,” Daniel Cooper, Managing Director at Lolly.co.
+“It can create situations where employees feel like the organization is favoring some over others,” noted Daniel Cooper, managing partner at software development firm Lolly.
 “Two employees might have comparable roles, but one will earn way more than the other depending on less tangible factors.
 It can breed resentment and unhealthy competitiveness.”

 Determining Salary Bands

 While salary bands can bring big benefits to employers, no one-size-fits-all approach to crafting them exists.
 Leaders will need to consider a variety of factors to determine the right pay ranges that will attract and retain top talent, based on their particular needs and long-term goals.

 Factors for Determining Salary Bands